yehia67/documentation/wallets/0.1/trinity/references/faq.md

 At-risk IOTA tokens include:

 - Those that are known to have been stolen during the attack
-- Those that belong to a seed, which was entered into the Seed Migration tool by two or more people
+- Those that belong to a seed, which was entered into the Seed Migration Tool by two or more people

 If you own any at-risk IOTA tokens, you may need to complete a KYC (know your customer) process with a third party to reclaim them.